vaibhaviBachu/HR_Analytics_Dashboard/README.md

  Interactive Filters: Slice the data by department, education field, gender, etc.

-<t1> Tools & Technologies</t1>
+<h1> Tools & Technologies</h1>
-Tableau: For data visualization and interactive dashboard creation
+Tableau: For data visualization and interactive dashboard creation<br>

-Excel / CSV (assumed): For storing and preprocessing the HR data
+Excel / CSV (assumed): For storing and preprocessing the HR data<br>

- Key Insights
+<h1> Key Insights </h1>
-Departments with lower satisfaction levels also show high attrition rates.
+Departments with lower satisfaction levels also show high attrition rates.<br>

-Younger employees tend to switch jobs more frequently.
+Younger employees tend to switch jobs more frequently.<br>

 Overtime hours and low work-life balance scores strongly correlate with higher attrition.

- How to Use
+<h1> How to Use</h1>

-Open the HR Analytics Dashboard.twbx file using Tableau Desktop.
+Open the HR Analytics Dashboard.twbx file using Tableau Desktop.<br>

-Use the filters at the top to explore data by department, gender, and education.
+Use the filters at the top to explore data by department, gender, and education.<br>

-Hover over charts to view detailed tooltips and insights.
+Hover over charts to view detailed tooltips and insights.<br>

 Use dashboard actions for deeper drill-down analysis.

-Use Cases
+<h2> Use Cases</h2>
-HR Policy Optimization
+HR Policy Optimization<br>

-Retention Strategy Development
+Retention Strategy Development<br>

-Talent Acquisition Planning
+Talent Acquisition Planning<br>

 Performance & Engagement Monitoring